starryAmy/starryAmy/README.md

 ## 📌 Currently I'm up to...

-💼 Working on a freelance project for a company about organzing events! <br>
+💼 Working on a freelance project for a company about hosting events! <br>
 🗾 **Actively job hunting in Japan** — open to engineering and tech roles!
 Feel free to reach out if you know of any great opportunities!